This privacy statement provides information about the processing and the protection of your personal data.

 This privacy statement explains the reason for the processing of your personal data, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you have in relation to your personal data.
 It also specifies the contact details of the responsible Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.

-The information in relation to processing operation "Invasive Alien Species Europe App" undertaken by the Digital Economy Unit of the Joint Research Centre (hereafter JRC.B.6) is presented below.
+The information in relation to processing operation “European Alien Species Information Network (EASIN)” undertaken by the Nature Conservation and Observations Unit of the Joint Research Centre (JRC.D.6) is presented below.

 Your personal data will not be used for an automated decision-making including profiling.

-We process your personal data, because according to Article 5(1)(d) of Regulation (EU)2018/1725 you have given consent to the processing of your personal data for one or more specific purposes.
+We also process your personal because, according to Article 5(1)(d) of Regulation (EU) 2018/1725, you have given your consent to the processing of your personal data for one or more specific purposes (publication of personal data on the EASIN website).

 We do not process special categories of personal data, therefore Article 10 of Regulation (EU) 2018/1725 does not apply.

-In order to carry out this processing operation JRC.B.6 collects the following categories of personal data:
+In order to carry out this processing operation JRC.D.6 collects the following categories of personal data:

-JRC.B.6 only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely 1 year after the last active login of the user.
+JRC.D.6 only keeps your personal data for the time necessary to fulfil the purpose of collection or further processing, namely for:

-All personal data in electronic format (e-mails, documents, databases, uploaded batches of data, etc.) are stored on the servers of the European Commission.
+All personal data in electronic format (name and email for authentication process (EU-Login); species location, date of observation, IAS Image, comment (optional) for all species observations reported) are stored on the servers of the European Commission.
 All processing operations are carried out pursuant to the Commission Decision (EU, Euratom) 2017/46 of 10 January 2017 on the security of communication and information systems in the European Commission.

 In order to protect your personal data, the Commission has put in place a number of technical and organisational measures.
 Technical measures include appropriate actions to address online security, risk of data loss, alteration of data or unauthorised access, taking into consideration the risk presented by the processing and the nature of the personal data being processed.
 Organisational measures include restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.

-Access to your personal data is provided to the Commission staff responsible for carrying out this processing operation and to authorised staff according to the “need to know” principle.
+Access to your personal data is provided to the Commission staff responsible for carrying out this processing operation and to authorised staff, including authorised experts (taxonomists) and external contractors, according to the “need to know” principle.
 Such staff abide by statutory, and when required, additional confidentiality agreements.

 The information we collect will not be given to any third party, except to the extent and for the purpose we may be required to do so by law.

-You have specific rights as a ‘data subject’ under Chapter III (Articles 14-25) of Regulation (EU) 2018/1725, in particular the right to access, rectify or erase your personal data and the right to restrict the processing of your personal data.
-Where applicable, you also have the right to object to the processing or the right to data portability.
+You have specific rights as a ‘data subject’ under Chapter III (Articles 14-25) of Regulation (EU) 2018/1725, in particular the right to access, your personal data and to rectify them in case your personal data are inaccurate or incomplete.
+Where applicable, you have the right to erase your personal data, to restrict the processing of your personal data, to object to the processing, and the right to data portability.

 You can exercise your rights by contacting the Data Controller, or in case of conflict the Data Protection Officer.
 If necessary, you can also address the European Data Protection Supervisor.
 Their contact information is given under Heading 9 below.